Venison Wild

 “Oi!!!
 Shit for brains, r'ya listening?!”
 Lee shouted, darting a roach of the joint at me.
 “No fucking around, OK, or it'll be ya first an' last time out wiv us.
 Got it?”

-“Give Alan your gloves,” he demanded.
+“Give Alan your gloves,” he said.

 “What?
 No, they're mine.
 I need'em.
 The police have my prints!”

 “Give 'em over ya plum!
 You're not coming in with us.
-I want you here.. keeping dog.
+I want you here... keeping dog.
 And if you hear so much as a ghost's fart you're to hit the fucking horn, OK.”

-“But You said I could come in with you!”
+“But you said I could come in with you!”

-“Lee,” I whispered “Can you turn the van around so as I can see better?”
+“Lee,” I whispered, “can you turn the van around so as I can see better?”

 “No. Never.
 Just incase we need to make a quick getaway.”

 “Oh, Ok,” I said.
-Then: “Lee?”
+Then, “Lee?”

 “What?”